walypala23/gradergen/doc/taskspec.md

 #### Variables input line
 The syntax is very easy in this case, it is just a sequence of variables' names separated by spaces.
 The semantic meaning is as obvious as it should be, it means that those variables are present on the same line, in the given order, in the input file.
 The primitive types of the variables do not have to be the same.

-Here is the code needed to describe a line that contains two variable, one named `alpha` and the other name `height`:
+Here is the code needed to describe a line that contains two variables, one named `alpha` and the other named `height`:
 ```
 alpha height
 ```